mondaycom/monday-graphql-api/packages/setup-api/README.md

 ## Installation

-This library is intended to be installed globally, allowing you to set up any project easily.
-To install, open your terminal and run:

-To install locally in your project:
+Run this command on the **root** of your project

 ```bash
 npx @mondaydotcomorg/setup-api
 ```

-## Running the Setup

-With the library installed and the appropriate permissions set, you can now run the setup process in the root directory of your project.
+If you prefer to install in locally or globally, you can. afterwards run the setup process in the **root** directory of your project.
 Simply execute the following command:

 ```bash
 setup-api-monday
 ```

-This command will initiate the library's setup process, automatically configuring your project environment for development with the Monday API and GraphQL.

-Afterwards, there will be created 3 scripts.
+## Using the newly created scripts

+After installatiom, you will have 3 new scripts:
 "fetch:schema" - Gets the monday api schema
 "codegen" - generates types
 "fetch:generate" - runs both